 He realises the man is making sense.

-He looks down and thinks.
-The man’s making sense.
-And besides, you can’t really argue with yourself because you share the same outlook.
-He looked up at the man and smiles.
+you can’t really argue with yourself because you share the same outlook.
+He

 “You’re right.
 You know the right things to say you know…”